Table of Contents

 Classification of Depression

-DSM classifies major depressive disorder as major depressive episodes (MDE) with:
+The Diagnostic and Statistical Manual (DSM) classifies major depressive disorder as major depressive episodes (MDE) with:

-- Psychotic features such as hallucinations and delusions
+- Psychotic features, such as hallucinations and delusions

 - Chronic course greater than two years